jamescush003-code/4th-Down-Decision-Model/README.md

 ## Methodology

-Each model is validated using a season-based train/test split ()
+Each model is validated using a season-based train/test split (train on earlier seasons, test on held-out recent seasons) rather than in-sample evaluation to ensure generalized results.

+The Conversion and Field Goal models compare logistic regression against GAMs using AUC, log loss, and Brier score.
+Both currently favor the GAM with the advantage holding and slightly increasing out-of-sample.